days until Christmas Get a ready-to-host trivia pack →

 Christmas Food Facts

-30 surprising facts about fruitcake, eggnog, candy canes, gingerbread, and holiday food traditions from around the world.
+30 surprising facts about fruitcake, eggnog, candy canes, gingerbread, and holiday food traditions.

 30 food facts